waracci/store-manager-v2/README.md

 3. Admin/store attendant can get a specific product
 4. Store attendant can add a sale order
 5. Admin can get all sale records
+6. Admin can manage addition, editing and deletion of categories

 ### Installing